MicrosoftDocs/power-automate-docs/articles/process-mining-walkthrough.md

   - enduser
 ---

-# End-to-end walkthrough with process mining (preview)
+# Tutorial: Get started with process mining (preview)

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-This end-to-end walkthrough allows you to experience process mining with sample data.
-In this walkthrough, you'll create a process, import data, and then analyze it.
+This tutorial allows you to experience process mining with sample data.
+In this tutorial, you'll create a process, import data, and then analyze it.

-Download the sample event log CSV file: [ProcessMiningSampleData.csv](https://go.microsoft.com/fwlink/?linkid=2174463).
-For task mining demo data, go to [User recording demo data](https://go.microsoft.com/fwlink/?linkid=2175600). <!-- Let's say when/why you need this. -->
+For the process mining tutorial, download the sample event log CSV file: [ProcessMiningSampleData.csv](https://go.microsoft.com/fwlink/?linkid=2174463).
+For the task mining tutorial, go to [Tutorial: Get started with task mining](task-mining-walkthrough.md).

 > [!IMPORTANT]
 > - This is a preview feature.